Kotlin/kotlinx-benchmark/README.md

 ## Using in Your Projects

 The `kotlinx-benchmark` library is designed to work with Kotlin/JVM, Kotlin/JS, Kotlin/Native, and Kotlin/WASM (experimental) targets.
 To get started, ensure you're using Kotlin 1.8.20 or newer and Gradle 8.0 or newer.

-### Gradle Setup
+### Project Setup

+Follow the steps below to set up a Kotlin Multiplatform project for benchmarking.

 <details open>
 <summary>Kotlin DSL</summary>